VectorInstitute/FL4Health/examples/dp_fed_examples/client_level_dp_weighted/README.md

 ```
 python -m examples.dp_fed_examples.client_level_dp_weighted.client --dataset_path examples/datasets/breast_cancer_data/hospital_#.csv
 ```
+**NOTE**: The argument `dataset_path` has two functions, depending on whether the dataset exists locally or not.
+If the dataset already exists at the path specified, it will be loaded from there.
+Otherwise, the dataset will be automatically downloaded to the path specified and used in the run.

 After the minimum number of clients have been started federated learning should commence.